Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Desember 2024 14.21.26 UTC
+- WIB: Minggu, 29 Desember 2024 15.28.28 UTC
-- WITA: Minggu, 29 Desember 2024 15.21.26 UTC
+- WITA: Minggu, 29 Desember 2024 16.28.28 UTC
-- WIT: Minggu, 29 Desember 2024 16.21.26 UTC
+- WIT: Minggu, 29 Desember 2024 17.28.28 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology